Please can we stop calling them soft skills

-All the companies I’ve worked at have had some sort of a personal review process, usually an annual or bi-annual review.
+All the companies I’ve ever worked for have had some sort of a personal review process, usually an annual or bi-annual review.
 And though we dread the process, I’m sure most of us can see some value in it.
 It is a chance to reflect on ourselves and, if we’re (mis)fortunate enough to be managers, our teams as well.
 Everyone reading this is familiar with the process.
 You do a critical assessment of yourself, you hear the feedback from your manager and then you talk through your previous objectives and set a bunch of new ones.
 I don’t mean to trivialise the process as I do truly believe in it, uncomfortable as it may be.
 But being a lightning post, I want to arrive at my point rather rapidly to save you, the reader, from the mundane waffle.

 It is this final part on objectives that I wish to share my thoughts on.
 Most yearly objectives are made up of one or two company strategy aligned objectives, maybe one or two around the delivery of work or targets and then a personal objective – we all know this last one, it is the one that you’re going to spend the least amount of time on and the one that your manager will forgive you for not meeting.
 Yet it is the only one that really matters.